-Want to hear something obvious?
-It costs money to do cool stuff.
-Whether you want to save money for a trip to Japan, for a down payment on your first home, or for that straight-from-a-magazine wedding venue, you are probably going to need a well-funded savings account.
-And for most people, that means implementing and sticking to a savings strategy.
+Whether you want to save money for a trip to Japan, a down payment on your first home, or the wedding of your dreams, you are probably going to need a well-funded savings account.
+And for many people, that means implementing and sticking to a savings strategy.

-Because living your best life probably requires having money saved, here are some strategies you might find helpful when trying to reach your savings goals.
+Because living your best life probably requires having money saved, here are some strategies you might find helpful when trying to set and reach your savings goals.

 1. Identifying Your Goals

 There are some savings goals that are nearly universal, like retirement and an emergency fund, and others that will be unique to you.
-Everyone’s finances and goals are different!
-Before you can start reaching your savings goals, you should probably identify what they are.
-This is the fun part—you may want to spend some time dreaming and planning here.
+Everyone’s finances and goals are different.
+Before you can reach your savings goals, it’s important to know what they are.
+This is the fun part — you may want to spend some time dreaming and planning here.

 Because many people won’t be able to save for each of their big goals right away, ranking them in order of importance can help you determine which to work on first.